ongepotchket/github-pages-with-jekyll/index.md

 I don't know what to do with a website, but it feels like once I've put one together, I might have better ideas.
 I'm worried that it will be less substance and more procedure, another way to merely collect and re-present[^1] information in an accessible or pretty way.

+Would you like to see my brother's page?
+[It's nicer than mine](http://rzach.me).

 [^1]: Unhyphenated representing is my day job.